anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

          1. Failure to comply with codes of conduct set forth in this document.

 1. **Leave of Absence**
-      1. A Member Franchise in good standing may be granted a leave of absence by the Commissioner.
+      1. A Member Franchise in Good Standing may be granted a leave of absence by the Commissioner.
       1. A Member Franchise on an approved leave of absence shall retain such membership rights as determined by the Commissioner.
       1. A Member Franchise on leave of absence for more than two (2) years must reapply for membership.

 #### Change of Status
 A Member Franchise subject to suspension may be granted a change of status by the Commissioner upon resolution of the conditions giving rise to the suspension.
-A change of status may include restoration to good standing or modification of the existing suspension, subject to any conditions imposed by the Commissioner or otherwise required by this document.
+A change of status may include restoration to Good Standing or modification of the existing suspension, subject to any conditions imposed by the Commissioner or otherwise required by this document.

 ### Discipline and Enforcement
 To be successful, the League depends on self-regulation and shared accountability.
 All League participants are expected to encourage one another to comply with League Policy and expectations.
 Participants may report potential infractions to the Commissioner, any League Officer, or any member of the Board by text message, email, phone call, or other means.
 A report, by itself, does not constitute a request for forfeit or any other specific sanction.
 League officials may retain such reports to identify patterns or repeated issues and to support further action when appropriate.